shangsuru/blog/content/posts/authorization/index.md

 # Zookies and other performance optimizations

-An important insight to optimize performance is that the access control checks don't have to be necessarily be evaluated on the latest snapshot.
+An important insight to optimize performance is that the access control checks don't have to be necessarily evaluated on the latest snapshot.
 Reading from older snapshots still guarantees consistency.

 To avoid using stale ACLs one could try to always evaluate at the latest snapshot.
 That would require global data synchronization with high latency.
 Instead, we can serve most checks at a default staleness with already replicated data.
 How?